Fixed-domain curve counts for blow-ups of projective space

 \subsection{Curve-counting with fixed domain}

-Let $X$ be a nonsingular, irreducible, projective variety over $\C$ of dimension $r$.
-Curve-counting problems on $X$ are traditionally formulated in Gromov-Witten theory as intersection numbers on the space of stable maps $\oM_{g,n}(X,\beta)$ against the virtual fundamental class For example, fixing $n$ subvarieties $X_i\subset X$, pulling back the classes of the $X_i$ under the evaluation maps $\mathrm{ev}_i:\oM_{g,n}(X, \beta)\to X$ and integrating the product against the virtual class gives a virtual count of the number of genus $g$ curves of class $\beta$ passing through the $X_i$.
+Let $X$ be a non-singular, irreducible, projective variety over $\C$ of dimension $r$.
+Curve-counting problems on $X$ are traditionally formulated in Gromov--Witten theory as intersection numbers on the space of stable maps $\oM_{g,n}(X,\beta)$ against the virtual fundamental class For example, fixing $n$ subvarieties $X_i\subset X$, pulling back the classes of the $X_i$ under the evaluation maps $\mathrm{ev}_i:\oM_{g,n}(X, \beta)\to X$, and integrating the product against the virtual class gives a virtual count of the number of genus $g$ curves of class $\beta$ passing through the $X_i$.

 We will be concerned with such problems where, in addition, the complex structure of the domain curve $(C,p_1,\ldots,p_n)$ is fixed (and general).
-Gromov-Witten counts are therefore obtained by additionally restricting to the pullback of a point under the forgetful map $\oM_{g,n}(X,\beta)\to\oM_{g,n}$.
+Gromov--Witten counts are therefore obtained by additionally restricting to the pullback of a point under the forgetful map $\oM_{g,n}(X,\beta)\to\oM_{g,n}$.

-There are two salient features of the fixed-domain version of the problem: first, degenerating $(C,p_1,\ldots,p_n)$ to a union of rational curves, the answers may be expressed purely in terms of the small quantum cohomology ring of $X$ \cite[Theorem 1.3]{BP}, and are therefore tend to be simpler than arbitrary Gromov-Witten invariants.
-Second, the restriction to a general curve often avoids the most pathological subvarieties of $\oM_{g,n}(X,\beta)$, and therefore, the fixed-domain Gromov-Witten invariants are much more often enumerative \cite{LP}.
+There are two salient features of the fixed-domain version of the problem: first, degenerating $(C,p_1,\ldots,p_n)$ to a union of rational curves, the answers may be expressed purely in terms of the small quantum cohomology ring of $X$ \cite[Theorem 1.3]{BP}, and therefore tend to be simpler than arbitrary Gromov--Witten invariants.
+Second, the restriction to a general curve often avoids the most pathological subvarieties of $\oM_{g,n}(X,\beta)$, and therefore, the fixed-domain Gromov--Witten invariants are much more often enumerative \cite{LP, BLLRST}.
 Furthermore, even when enumerativity fails, the corresponding geometric count, which is different, is usually well-defined and may still be accessible via more subtle methods.